Wireless for Machine Learning: Review of importance-aware communications

 \tikzstyle{plain}=[draw=none] \tikzstyle{rect}=[draw, fill=blue!20, minimum size=2em] \tikzstyle{circ}=[draw, ellipse, fill=blue!20, minimum size=2em] \tikzstyle{init} = [pin edge={to-,thin,black}] \pgfdeclarelayer{background} \pgfsetlayers{background,main}

 Unlike the user selection case for \ac{CML}, the \ac{ML} model is now naturally present at the user device and the data-importance can be evaluated without the need for transmitting a compressed model to the user devices.
-As illustrated in Fig.~\ref{fig:activebd}, the user device evaluates the importance locally and appends the data importance to the uplink packet containing the model update.
+As illustrated in Figure~\ref{fig:activebd}, the user device evaluates the importance locally and appends the data importance to the uplink packet containing the local model.
 At the start of each communication round, the \ac{PS} selects a fixed number of users for participation.
-In vanilla \ac{FL} the choice would be randomized, this scheme proposes to select the users with the highest $v_k^t$.
-Using active \ac{FL},~\cite{goetz2019active} can achieve the same performance using 20-70\% fewer epochs than vanilla \ac{FL}.
-Since the data size of the importance evaluation is small in comparison to the model update, this method also has a small overhead.
-Note that this work is discussing the use of data-importance for \ac{FL}, but it does not consider the wireless conditions.
+In vanilla \ac{FL} the choice would be randomized, this scheme proposes to select the users with the highest $I_k$.
+Using active \ac{FL}, the proposal in~\cite{goetz2019active} achieves the same performance as vanilla \ac{FL} using 20-70\% fewer epochs.
+Since the data size of the importance evaluation is small in comparison to the local model, this method also has a negligible overhead.

+Rather than using just the loss as the data-importance metric, \cite{leng2022client} opts to use a combination of the information entropy and the loss value.
+Specifically, the elements of the gradient vectors are assumed to follow a random distribution, and the entropy gradient elements is used as the data-importance metric.
+This way of quantifying gradient information originally comes from researchers aiming to perform completely different tasks such as fast tree approximation, community discovery \cite{ding2019gradient}, and autoencoding \cite{elkhalil2021fisher}, similarly to how data-importance measures from Active Learning had completely different original purposes.
+In a simulation study, the authors of \cite{leng2022client} compares user scheduling based on the gradient norm and gradient divergence to that of gradient entropy.
+The simulations indicate that the gradient entropy is superior to the norm and divergence when the dataset is non-IID.